roberddd/PF2B/docs/workflow/browse_via_blender.md

 ### Gallery View

 In this view, you can see all available plants and presets.
+To exit the gallery view, click the `X` in the top right corner or press `Escape` on your keyboard.

 !!! info2 inline "Plants"
     ![Plant Gallery](../images/gallery_plants.webp){ .img-box .on-glb align=left }